OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-35.md

 ## 2 Chronicles 35:26

-Now the rest of the acts of Josiah and his deeds of devotion as written in the Law of the Lord,
+The remainder of Josiah’s acts and his deeds of devotion, as recorded in the Law of the Lord,

 ---

 ## 2 Chronicles 35:27

-and his acts, the first to the last, behold, they are written in the Book of the Kings of Israel and Judah.
+and his acts, from beginning to end, are indeed written in the Book of the Kings of Israel and Judah.